 Princess Elizabeth marries Prince Philip, 1947

 Then-Princess Elizabeth and Prince Philip, Duke of Edinburgh, married after he received permission from King George VI and became a naturalized British citizen.
 (He was actually born in Greece!)
-Don’t miss these 16 rare photos of Elizabeth and Philip through the years.

 The silver anniversary, 1972